 - Creating local solutions for actions and behaviour change that lead to less teenage pregnancies and more and consistent access to education.

-- The Constellation will put in place online Learn and Share Moments.
+- The Constellation is organising online Learn and Share Moments.
 During those events both facilitators and community members of the participating sites will exchange what they are learning while they are rolling out the SALT-CLCP process.
 In each event one specific topic of common interest will be explored.
 As much as possible the experience from the five sites will be brought forward which will help all to find locally adaptable solutions.
 Where needed and possible we will invite resource persons.
 The events will be documented and the main outcomes will be shared throughout the network of The Constellation and its partners.
 Facilitators in the project will take turns in facilitating the online events.
 Participating communities will prepare physical packages that represent their own local actions and learnings.
 The packages will be posted to other participating sites.

 - The Constellation has experienced different ways of evaluating the impact of the SALT-CLCP methodology.
 See https://the-constellation.org/evaluations/.
-The Constellation will work out an evaluation process that is capable of capturing the finesses of the changes, whereby as much as possible communities are taking the lead in monitoring and evaluation
+The Constellation will work out an evaluation process that is capable of capturing the finesses of the changes, whereby as much as possible communities are taking the lead in monitoring and evaluation.

 The above activities accumulate to a total budget of 50’000 Euro.
 Most local sites already have a modest sum available to get started but all of them need additional funds.
 The Triodos Foundation is contributing 10’000 euro, The Trust for Local Response covers project management with 8’000 euro, and individual members of The Constellation have donated around 1600 Euro.

 - Local partner: Cho Nagafor Foundation: https://cnfoundation.ch/.
 The foundation is active on the themes health, education and livelihood.
 SALT-CLCP is new for the organisation as an approach to community actions.
 The Constellation will train and accompany a team of three local facilitators as well as the CEO of the organisation online with the Online SALT Programme.
 Given travel restrictions for Covid and safety, one international coach will give intensified online support to the team in training.